Zest Of Yore

 Postscript

 Many years after I wrote this review, I was surprised to learn a couple of things.
-First, Zest Of Yore - that is, Stephen Pierce and a rotating cast of musicians - had outlived their humble beginnings in Denton and had gone on to produce a long string of releases - most evident on Bandcamp.
+First, the Zest Of Yore - that is, Stephen Pierce and a rotating cast of musicians - had outlived their humble beginnings in Denton and had gone on to produce a long string of releases - most evident on Bandcamp.
 Second, they had moved to Austin and their current drummer, Alan Lauer, lived down the street from me!

-In and of itself, Zest Of Yore now seems to be moribund.
+In and of itself, the Zest Of Yore now seems to be moribund.
 But, Stephen Pierce continues to produce music under his own name, with the Consensual Puppets, and various other guises.
 My friend Alan also plays with Big Bill, a band of punk rock merrymen.
 They describe themselves as "Austin’s part beautiful, part ridiculous freak-punk four-piece," with their stated goal to "coax their listeners from numbness to exhilaration, even while the world is crumbling before us."

 Albums